Gulag: Formation and expansion during Stalin's rule

+The Gulag was officially established on April 25, 1930, as the GULAG by the OGPU order 130/63 in accordance with the Sovnarkom order 22 p.
+248 dated April 7, 1930.
+It was renamed as the GULAG in November of that year.
+The hypothesis that economic considerations were responsible for mass arrests during the period of Stalinism has been refuted on the grounds of former Soviet archives that have become accessible since the 1990s, although some archival sources also tend to support an economic hypothesis.
 The 1931–32 archives indicate the Gulag had approximately 200,000 prisoners in the camps; while in 1935, approximately 800,000 were in camps and 300,000 in colonies.
 Gulag population reached a peak value (1.5 million) in 1941, gradually decreased during the war and then started to grow again, achieving a maximum by 1953.
 Besides Gulag camps, a significant amount of prisoners, which confined prisoners serving short sentence terms.

 In the early 1930s, a tightening of the Soviet penal policy caused a significant growth of the prison camp population.
 During the Great Purge of 1937–38, mass arrests caused another increase in inmate numbers.
-Hundreds of thousands of persons were arrested and sentenced to long prison terms on the grounds of one of the multiple passages of the notorious Article 58 of the Criminal Codes of the Union republics, which defined punishment for various forms of "counterrevolutionary activities".
+Hundreds of thousands were arrested and sentenced to long prison terms on the grounds of one of the multiple passages of the notorious Article 58 of the Criminal Codes of the Union republics, which defined punishment for various forms of "counterrevolutionary activities".
 Under NKVD Order No. 00447, tens of thousands of Gulag inmates were executed in 1937–38 for "continuing counterrevolutionary activities".

 Between 1934 and 1941, the number of prisoners with higher education increased more than eight times, and the number of prisoners with high education increased five times.
 It resulted in their increased share in the overall composition of the camp prisoners.
 Among the camp prisoners, the number and share of the intelligentsia was growing at the quickest pace.
 Distrust, hostility, and even hatred for the intelligentsia was a common characteristic of the Soviet leaders.
 Information regarding the imprisonment trends and consequences for the intelligentsia derive from the extrapolations of Viktor Zemskov from a collection of prison camp population movements data.